 Chris began working at Hays in 2002 and over the past 15 years has held a variety of consulting and management roles across the business in Victoria, South Australia and Western Australia.
 In 2013, He was appointed as State Director for Western Australia and the Australian Director for Hays Resources & Mining.
 He is passionate about working with and supporting small business and is currently leading a team nationally which focuses on the SME market in Australia and New Zealand.

-Chaise has a strong background in marketing and event management as well as being Company Secretary of McHenry Holdings Pty Ltd and Corporate Assistant at Auzcorp Pty Ltd. With a passion for youth, Chaise volunteers at Lady Lawley Cottage which provides short term respite for children with physical and intellectual disabilities.
+Chaise has a strong background in marketing and event management as well as being Company Secretary of McHenry Holdings Pty Ltd. With a passion for youth, Chaise volunteers at Lady Lawley Cottage which provides short term respite for children with physical and intellectual disabilities.
+Chaise was recognised at the 2018 Award Ceremony with a 5 year Certificate of Service to the Association.

 Chief Executive Officer